National Gallery of Australia: James Mollison

 James Mollison is notable for establishing the Gallery and building on the collection that had already been assembled of mainly Australian paintings by purchasing icons of modern western art, the best known were the 1974 purchases of Blue Poles by Jackson Pollock ($1.3m), and Woman V by Willem de Kooning ($650,000).
 These purchases were very controversial at the time, but are now generally considered to be visionary acquisitions.

-He also built up the other collections, often with the help of donations.
-Starting in 1973 Mollison secured funding from Philip Morris to acquire contemporary Australian photography for the ANG, though Ian North was not appointed Foundation Curator of Photography until 1980.
+Mollison also built up the other collections, often with the help of donations.
+Ian North was appointed Foundation Curator of Photography in 1980.
+Mollison secured funding from Philip Morris to acquire contemporary Australian photography for the ANG.

+Contemporary Australian artists were given greater representation during this period.
 In 1975, Arthur Boyd presented several thousand of his works to the Gallery.
 In 1977 Mollison persuaded Sunday Reed to donate Sidney Nolan's remarkable Ned Kelly series to the ANG.
 Nolan had long disputed Reed's ownership of these paintings, but the donation resolved their dispute.
 In 1981, Albert Tucker and his wife presented a substantial collection of Tucker's collection to the Gallery.
 As a result of these and more recent donation, it has the finest collection of Australian art in existence.

 He also arranged many touring exhibitions, most famously The Great Impressionist Exhibition of 1984.

 His successor, Betty Churcher has said that when she took over in 1990, he "was of almost legendary stature [and] had single-handedly built a great and comprehensive collection from the ground up; indeed he had presided over the collection for more than twenty years with great flair, and over the institution for seven years — it was in the truest sense, his Gallery, his professional achievement."